 "H-His name is Will Turner," Lydia stammered.
 "T-That's all we found out."

 "Very good," Norrington responded.
 "And in the future, Miss Swann, try not to stammer so much.
 It is unbecoming of a young lady."
-Lydia nodded and looked down, not wanting to look the Captain in the eye.
+Lydia nodded and looked down, not wanting to look the Lieutenant in the eye.
 Norrington hurried off.

 "You can't keep it.
 You have to get rid of it," Lydia quickly hissed to Elizabeth.